facebook/react-native-website/docs/the-new-architecture/pillars-fabric-components.md

 This file contains the actual implementation of the view.

-It starts with some imports which require you to read the files generated by **Codegen**.
+It starts with some imports, which require you to read the files generated by **Codegen**.

-The component has to conform to a specific protocol generated by **Codegen**, in this case `RCTRTNCenteredTextViewProtocol`.
+The component has to conform to a specific protocol generated by **Codegen**, in this case, `RCTRTNCenteredTextViewProtocol`.

-Then, the file defines a static `(ComponentDescriptorProvider)componentDescriptorProvider` method which is used by Fabric to retrieve the descriptor provider to instantiate the object.
+Then, the file defines a static `(ComponentDescriptorProvider)componentDescriptorProvider` method which Fabric uses to retrieve the descriptor provider to instantiate the object.

 Then, there is the constructor of the view: the `init` method.
 In this method, it is important to create a `defaultProps` struct using the `RTNCenteredTextProps` type from **Codegen**.
-You need to assign it to the private `_props` property to correctly initialize the Fabric Component.
+You need to assign it to the private `_props` to initialize the Fabric Component correctly.
 The remaining part of the initializer is standard Objective-C code to create views and layout them with AutoLayout.

 The last two pieces are the `updateProps` method and the `RTNCenteredTextCls` method.

 The `updateProps` method is invoked by Fabric every time a prop changes in JavaScript.
-The props passed as parameters are downcasted to the proper `RTNCenteredTextProps` type and then they are used to update the native code if needed.
-Notice that the superclass method `[super updateProps]` must be invoked as the last statement of this method, otherwise the `props` and `oldProps` struct will have the same values and you'll not be able to use them to make decisions and to update the component.
+The props passed as parameters are downcasted to the proper `RTNCenteredTextProps` type, and then they are used to update the native code if needed.
+Notice that the superclass method `[super updateProps]` must be invoked as the last statement of this method; otherwise the `props` and `oldProps` struct will have the same values, and you'll not be able to use them to make decisions and to update the component.

 Finally, the `RTNCenteredTextCls` is another static method used to retrieve the correct instance of the class at runtime.